TheKitty/Untz_Monome/README.md

 many types of creative software packages such as Max MSP that interface well with monome compatible software but the serial protocol may easily be handled by your choice of programming languages including Processing, Python, C, Ruby, or others.

+This work is open source per the LICENSE file.